SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 > Future versions of the document may re-consider this conclusion as a function of the comments received from the TSVWG.

-There is no requirement associated with this use case.

 ### Priority within a Flow (Intra-Flow) {#intra-flow-priority}